As an Amazon Associate, we earn from qualifying purchases.

 Culligan WH-HD200-C

 If $250 is over budget, the Culligan single-stage at $109 is a legitimate alternative for sediment-only filtration.
 It has a clear sump (you can see when the filter's dirty) and a built-in bypass.
 But it's one stage.
 No carbon, no chlorine reduction.
-I keep one of these as a pre-filter on a rental property and it does that one job well.
+I keep one of these as a pre-filter .

 Final Verdict